You are the most important person in your recovery journey. As much as possible, you should be involved in setting goals and planning your recovery.

-Speech-language pathologists help you with swallowing, speaking and communication.
+Speech-language pathologists help you with swallowing and communication, including speaking.

-Dietitians assess your ability to eat.
-They identify foods and meals that will help recovery by taking into account your nutritional needs, swallowing challenges and food preferences.
+Dietitians assess your nutritional status and ability to eat.
+They identify safe, nutritious foods that will help you recover.

 Pharmacists teach you about your medications, how to take them safely and what side effects to watch for.

 Educators help you learn about your stroke and its effects.
-They also teach you, your care partner and family members about caring for you and themselves.
+They also teach you, your caregiver and family members about caring for you and themselves.
 Any member of the team involved in your care might take on the role of educator.